microsoft/promptflow/docs/how-to-guides/faq.md

     - `promptflow-devkit`: Development kit for promptflow.
     - `promptflow-azure`: Azure extra requires(`promptflow[azure]`) for promptflow to integrate with Azure.

-When upgrading promptflow from an existing version to promptflow 1.8.0, pip will remove the promptflow 1.7.0 after installing promptflow subpackages, which caused subpackage files got wrongly removed.
+When upgrading promptflow from an existing version to promptflow 1.8.0, pip will remove the old promptflow after installing promptflow subpackages, which caused subpackage files got wrongly removed.

 ![upgrade-wrongly-remove](../media/how-to-guides/upgrade-error.png)